 Introduction (Suggested: .5 pages)

 This section helps decision makers create the most value through their blockchain initiative.
-It includes tools to ensure the best solution is for addressing a specific use case and advancing toward mission goals, even if that solution is not blockchain/DLT.
+It includes tools to ensure the best solution is planned for addressing a specific use case and advancing toward mission goals, even if that solution is not blockchain/DLT.

 Setting the Stage